Scott Disick To Kourtney Kardashian In New ‘KUWTK’ Trailer: ‘I’m A Sex Addict’

 A post shared by Scott Disick (@letthelordbewithyou) on

-Scott Disick and Kourtney Kardashian split up in 2015 after spending nine years together.
+Scott Disick and Kourtney Kardashian split up in 2015 after spending 9 years together.
 The former couple hit a really rocky patch after Scott’s hard partying veered out of control for at least the millionth time, causing Kourtney to realize even back then that things were never going to work out.
-That harsh reality seemed to really sink in when pictures of Scott Disick hanging out in Monte Carlo with former girlfriend Chloe Bartoli popped up courtesy of some pretty crafty paparazzi, causing Kourtney to break up with Scott when he wasn’t even home to defend himself.
-After that, Scott stayed gone for weeks, but he never seems to stray far from the Kardashian family for long.
+That harsh reality seemed to really sink in when pictures of Scott Disick hanging out on Monte Carlo with former girlfriend Chloe Bartoli popped up courtesy of some pretty crafty paparazzi, causing Kourtney to break up with Scott when he wasn’t even home to defend himself.
+After that, Scott stayed gone for weeks but he never seems to stray far from the Kardashian family for long.
 It seems like she never really gave up hope that Scott would eventually get his life together and be the family man that she wanted.

 A post shared by Scott Disick (@letthelordbewithyou) on

-Two years later, the father of three is still acting like he has no responsibility and definitely acts like he’s not in a relationship, nor does he want to be.
+Now here we are 2 years later and the father of three is still acting like he has no responsibility and he definitely acts like he’s not in a relationship nor does he want to be.
 Instead, Scott has been running around with women and not even trying to hide his escapades.

-On the recent Kardashian family trip to Costa Rica, Scott Disick made headlines because he was caught hiding a mystery woman in the same hotel where the filming crew was staying so he could sneak back and be with her between scenes.
-When he was busted for sneaking another woman on the family trip, it turned into a huge blowout fight, which might actually be the one viewers are seeing in the Season 13 Keeping Up with the Kardashians teaser.
+On the recent Kardashian family Costa Rica trip, Scott Disick made headlines because he was caught hiding a mystery woman in the same hotel where the filming crew was staying so he could sneak back and be with her between scenes.
+When he was busted for sneaking another woman on the family trip, it turned into a huge blowout fight, which might actually be the one we’re seeing clips of in the Season 13 Keeping Up With The Kardashians teaser.

 A post shared by Scott Disick (@letthelordbewithyou) on

-Ultimately, after the blow-up on the Costa Rica trip, Scott Disick headed back to the U.S. early, without the rest of the family.
+Ultimately, after the blow up on the Costa Rica trip, Scott Disick headed back to the U.S. early, without the rest of the family.
 He didn’t head home, though.
 Instead, the Daily Mail reported that Scott made a pit stop in Miami for a few days of R&R without anyone named Kardashian or Jenner to keep tabs on him or stop him from having some fun.
 He did pick up another random woman along the way and again made headlines for hanging out with a woman who was not Kourtney Kardashian.

-Do you think Scott Disick is a sex addict, or is this just his excuse for constantly disappointing Kourtney Kardashian?
-Tell us what you think of the latest Keeping Up with the Kardashians Season 13 trailer in the comments below.
+Do you think Scott Disick is a sex addict or is this just his excuse for constantly disappointing Kourtney Kardashian?
+Tell us what you think of the latest Keeping Up With The Kardashians Season 13 trailer in the comments below.

 [Featured Image by David Becker/Getty Images]